jnaecker/jnaecker.github.io/_posts/2016-06-02-prison-vs-education.md

 ---
-title: "States spend much more per prisoner than per K-12 student"
+title: "States spend on average nearly 3 times as much per prisoner as they do per K-12 student"
 layout: post
 ---